Pets are allowed and should stay on leashes no longer than 6 feet in length. Service animals are permitted without exception.

 Meridian Hill Park offers visitors the opportunity to escape the bustle of the city and find a peaceful refuge, recreation and fresh air.

-One of the best places to view the Jefferson Memorial and the Washington Monument is from the Tidal Basin.
+One of the best places to view the Tidal Basin and Jefferson Memorial is from the top of the Washington Monument

 Georgetown Waterfront Park